 - April 24:Young Talent Time starts an 18-year run on the 0-10 Network.

-- June 28: Bob Dyer’s Pick-A-Box signs off for the last time, ending a 14-year run on television.
-The program is replaced the following week by The Great Temptation, a prime-time version of quiz show Temptation.
+- June 28: Bob and Dolly Dyer’s Pick-A-Box signs off for the last time, ending a 14-year run on television.
+The program is replaced the following week by The Great Temptation, a prime-time version of afternoon quiz show Temptation.

-October 6: Hey Hey It’s Saturday begins as a Saturday morning cartoon show on GTV9, initially hosted by Daryl Somers and VFL footballer Peter McKenna who was later replaced by Ossie Ostrich.
+October 9: Hey Hey It’s Saturday begins as a Saturday morning cartoon show on GTV9, initially hosted by Daryl Somers and VFL footballer Peter McKenna, who was later replaced by Ossie Ostrich.

 - November 22: A Current Affair with Mike Willesee premieres on Nine, initially screening weeknights at 9.30pm before shifting to the 7pm timeslot two months later.